Lifestyle

 It’s best to use a crate from the first day you welcome your pup home.
-A crate that’s too small may make your dog feel more anxious — make sure they can fully stand up and easily turn around in it.
+A crate that’s too small may make your puppy feel more anxious — make sure they can fully stand up and easily turn around in it.
 Also, if it’s too big then they may go to the bathroom in it.
-When picking out the crate, try bringing your dog along so you can make sure it’s the perfect fit.
+When picking out the crate, try bringing your pup along so you can make sure it’s the perfect fit.

 After choosing the right crate, there are a couple of things you can do to make it their favorite space: